 Music is an integral feature of life and a serious field of academic study at Lewis & Clark.
 A dedicated faculty of accomplished scholars, composers, and performers work in close contact with students in their chosen field.
 Students present more than 100 concerts, symposia, and recitals each year.
-Department events include student recitals, solo and ensemble performances by faculty members, programs by visiting artists and scholars, and concerts by all of the performing ensembles at Lewis & Clark.
-These ensembles include the Wind Symphony, Jazz Combos, Orchestra, Musical Theatre and Opera Workshop, Javanese Gamelan, Ghanaian Drum Ensemble, Ghanaian Music and Dance Ensemble, African Marimba, Guitar Ensemble, Chamber Ensembles, Cappella Nova, Community Chorale, and Voces Auream Treble Chorus.
+Department events include student recitals, solo and ensemble performances by faculty members, programs by visiting artists and scholars, composition and electronic music program concerts, and concerts by all of the performing ensembles at Lewis & Clark.
+These ensembles include the Wind Symphony, Jazz Combos, Orchestra, Musical Theatre and Opera Workshop, Javanese Gamelan, Ghanaian Music and Dance Ensemble, African Marimba, Guitar Ensemble, Chamber Ensembles, Cappella Nova, Community Chorale, and Voces Auream Treble Chorus.
 Participation is open to all students, not only to music majors.
 Additional performance opportunities are also available to students through the monthly concert series and annual Battle of the Bands hosted by the Office of Student Activities, a variety of a cappella groups, the student radio station's spring music festival, and frequent weekend concerts and dances.

 Recreational Sports and Intramurals